Selenite (gypsum): Occurrence

 Gypsum occurs on every continent and is the most common of all the sulfate minerals.

 Gypsum is formed as an evaporative mineral, frequently found in alkaline lake muds, clay beds, evaporated seas, salt flats, salt springs, and caves.
 It is frequently found in conjunction with other minerals such as, copper ores, sulfur and sulfides, silver, iron ores, coal, calcite, dolomite, limestone, and opal.
-Gypsum has been dated to almost every geologic age since the Silurian Period 443.7 ± 1.5 Ma.
+Gypsum has been dated to almost every geologic age since the Silurian Period which started 443.1 million years ago.

 In dry, desert conditions and arid areas, sand may become trapped both on the inside and the outside of gypsum crystals as they form.
 Interior inclusion of sand can take on shapes such as an interior hourglass shape common to selenite crystals of the ancient Great Salt Plains Lake bed, Oklahoma, US.
 Exterior inclusion (druse) occurs as embedded sand grains on the surface such as, commonly seen in the familiar desert rose.

 When gypsum dehydrates severely, anhydrite is formed.
 If water is reintroduced, gypsum can and will reform – including as the four crystalline varieties.
 An example of gypsum crystals reforming in modern times is found at Philips Copper Mine (closed and abandoned), Putnam County, New York, US where selenite micro crystal coatings are commonly found on numerous surfaces (rock and otherwise) in the cave and in the dump.